astronomer/docs/astro/deployments-as-code-examples.md

 ---

-## Example use-cases

-This section prvides examples in detail that you can implement using Astro CLI, your version-control system (VCS) and your CI/CD process.
+This page provides some example use-cases in detail that you can implement using Astro CLI, your version-control system (VCS) and your CI/CD process.
 In these examples, we are using GitHub as the VCS and GitHub Actions as the CI/CD process.

 ### Create ephemeral Deployments based on branch name